Hack The Box Writeup — Under Construction

 injected hehe’ union select 1,2,3--;

 This type of information gathering is result-based which means, the behavior can be examined through the output.
-If the second column is used then it will prints “2” (just because we put number 2 in the second column)
+If the second column is used then it will prints “2” (just because we put number 2 in the second column) - Get the tables

 We need to identify the tables where we will query the information from.
 Every database engine has its own way, this is specific for SQLite3.